Volunteers laughing together.

 Committee meetings

 As a volunteer you'll become aware that all branches and groups hold committee meetings or planning meetings, all with differing times, dates and at different venues.
-According to the branch charter, a branch management committee needs to meet at least four times a year, for a group it’s less formal, they can choose to meet as often as they need, however, it is important that there is good regular communication between all those involved in the running of a group or a branch.
+It is important that there is good regular communication between all those involved in the running of a group or a branch.

 Preparing the agenda for committee meetings is usually the task of the secretary with the chair having final say about its content, but however, it is up to all involved to ensure meetings run effectively.